SupTarr/TeaCozy/README.md

 ## About The Project

 This project was completed as part of `Web Development Foundations`.
-This was the learn how to build websites capstone project, in which I applied everything I had learned to build a responsive site from scratch.
-I am tasked with designing and creating the landing page for a new school.
+I am tasked to create a fictional tea shop website on your own computer.

 For this project you will implement the site specified by the wireframes and make all remaining design decisions to complete the site.
-You can find the wireframes for this project [here](https://content.codecademy.com/courses/freelance-1/capstone-2/colmar-academy-spec.png).
+You can find the wireframes for this project [here](https://content.codecademy.com/courses/freelance-1/unit-4/img-tea-cozy-redline.jpg).

 ## Technologies